URL Encoder & Decoder

 Related Tools

-Free Online URL Encoder & Decoder
+Free Online URL Encoder & Decoder — Percent Encoding

 How to use URL Encoder & Decoder

-• Select "Encode" or "Decode".
+• Toggle the mode to "Encode" or "Decode".

 Features